awoitte/ChoresBot/README.md

 In order to run database query unit tests you must have a postgreSQL database running somewhere accessible.
 Then set the environment variable `CHORES_BOT_TEST_DB` to a postgreSQL connection string (e.g. `postgresql://dbuser:secretpassword@database.server.com:3211/mydb`).

-NOTE: this database should be empty, the tests will frequently destroy and re-initialize all relevant tables and data.
+**NOTE**: this database should be empty, the tests will frequently destroy and re-initialize all relevant tables and data.